aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 Before you start, make sure you have:

 - A Java development environment (JDK 8 or newer) with your favorite IDE.
-- The Aspose.CAD for Java library – download it from the [download link](https://releases.aspose.com/cad/java/).
+- The Aspose.CAD for Java library – download it from the **Aspose.CAD for Java download page**.
 - A folder that contains the DWG drawings you want to convert.

 ## Import Namespaces